Richard Randall (physician)

-Richard Randall (1796 - April 19, 1829) was a physician and colonial agent of the American Colonization Society in Liberia from December 22, 1828, to April 19, 1829.
+Richard Randall (1796 - April 19, 1829) was an American medical doctor who served as colonial agent of the American Colonization Society in Liberia from December 22, 1828, to April 19, 1829.

 Personal life

 Randall was born in 1796 in Annapolis in Anne Arundel County, Maryland.
 He was one of fourteen children born to John and Deborah (née Knapp) Randall.
 His father was a Revolutionary War veteran, born in Westmoreland County, Virginia and later was Collector of the Port of Annapolis and was elected three times as Mayor of Annapolis between 1813 and 1818.
 Among his siblings was younger brother Alexander Randall, who was a member of the United States House of Representatives from Maryland, and served as Attorney General of Maryland from 1864 to 1868.

 His paternal grandparents were Thomas Randall and Jane (née Davis) Randall, the daughter of a plantation owner.
 His mother, who was born in Cork, Ireland, was the daughter of William Knapp and Frances (née Cudmore) Knapp.